libgolf

 Dynamic Ground Surfaces (Advanced)

-For simulations requiring different ground types throughout the trajectory (e.g., fairway → rough → green), implement the GroundProvider interface:
+For position-dependent surfaces (e.g., fairway → rough → green), implement TerrainInterface:

 public: